linde/acm-minimal/part2/README.md

     gcloud container clusters get-credentials $CLUSTER_NAME --zone $CLUSTER_ZONE --project $PROJECT_ID

     ```

     Now, let's look at the violations in the status of the constraints we have active.
 One handy way to do this is to dump the constraints in json so we can filter for violations using `jq`.
-We see lots to clear up here!

     ```bash
     kubectl get constraint -o json | jq -C '.items[]| select(.status.violations)| .kind,.status.violations'
     ```

     Seems like there is a LOT to clean up!